amamel/banano-node-docker/readme.md

 After your DNS records are setup, fire up the installation script with the domain (-d) argument:

 ```
-$ sudo ./setup.sh -t V22.1 -d mydomain.com -e myemail@example.com
+$ sudo ./setup.sh -d mydomain.com -e myemail@example.com
 ```

-The email (-e) argument is optional and would be used by Let's Encrypt to warn you of impeding certificate expiration.
+The email (-e) argument is optional and would used by Let's Encrypt to warn you of impeding certificate expiration.

-**Done!** Navigate to your domain name to check your Nano Node Monitor Dashboard over HTTPS!
+**Done!** Navigate to your domain name to check your Banano Node Monitor Dashboard over HTTPS!

 ### Install with fast-syncing

-NANO Node Docker stack can also bootstrap any newly created node (or an existing one) with the latest ledger files.
+Banano Node Docker stack can also bootstrap any newly created node (or an existing one) with the latest ledger files.
 This implies that you are willing to trust third-party sources for your node history.
-The latest ledger files are obtained from the NANO Foundation's Yandex [disk](https://yadi.sk/d/fcZgyES73Jzj5T) while My Nano Ninja [API](https://mynano.ninja/api) handles the extraction and final redirect.
+The latest ledger files are obtained from the Banano Foundation's Yandex [disk](https://yadi.sk/d/fcZgyES73Jzj5T) while My Nano Ninja [API](https://mynano.ninja/api) handles the extraction and final redirect.

 Just add the `-f` flag to your installer command:

 ```
-$ sudo ./setup.sh -t V22.1 -f
+$ sudo ./setup.sh -f
 ```
 **WARNING: You are strongly adviced to BACKUP your wallet seed before trying to fast-sync an existing node.**

-### **Install with a specific NANO node image**
+### **Install with a different Banano node image**

-From v4.4 onwards, the Nano node image tag argument is required.
-Please avoid using the `:latest` tag as it was [decomissioned by the Nano Foundation](https://github.com/nanocurrency/nano-node/issues/3182) repositories and it won't be updated anymore.
+In some cases (like in the BETA network) you may want to use a different Docker image tag for your node, other than the default "latest":

 ```
 $ sudo ./setup.sh -t V22.1
 ```

-**Note:** For the main network, you are **strongly advised** to follow the instructions by the NANO core team about the most optimal image tag.

 ### **Combining installer flags**

 All the installer flags can be chained, so you can easily combine them like this:

 ```
-$ sudo ./setup.sh -sft V22.1 -d mydomain.com -e myemail@example.com
+$ sudo ./setup.sh -sfd mydomain.com -e myemail@example.com
 ```

 (_display seed, apply fast-sync and use Let's Encrypt with your email supplied_)